HomeLatest NewsIndustryChina’s Tencent lines up $1.27 billion to buy British videogame developer Sumo

 “Chinese deals may imply a higher regulatory risk, but we see no likely resistance or counterbid,” Jefferies analysts said.

-Sumo, which counts Microsoft’s Xbox, Amazon Game Studios, Apple, Google and BBC as its clients and partners, has seen its value soar since a 2017 listing on LSE’s junior market AIM at 100 pence.
+Sumo, which counts Microsoft’s Xbox, Amazon Game Studios, Apple, Google and as its clients and partners, has seen its value soar since a 2017 listing on LSE’s junior market AIM at 100 pence.

 Advertisement